Early Martin Guitars

 Martin & Coupa Spanish Style Guitar

-This example shows the Martin guitar at a critical point in it's evolution.
+This example epitomizes the Martin guitar at a critical point in it's evolution.
 The "Spanish" Martin is a distinct style with specific features clearly

-showing Martin's awareness of the pre-Torres guitar in Spain.
-This guitar retains the features of Martin's earliest Viennese influenced guitars,
+showing Martin's awareness of the pre-Torres guitar of Spain.
+This guitar retains features of Martin's earliest Viennese influenced guitars,

-This fine example of perhaps the earliest of Martin's versions of a Spanish guitar has many of the typical Spanish features: cedar neck with
+This fine example of perhaps the earliest of Martin's versions of a Spanish guitar has many prototypical Spanish features: cedar neck with

 elegantly curved Spanish heel, Spanish style interior false foot, tie style bridge with ivory inset, fan braces, two piece rosewood sides with simple

-This guitar is also an early example of features which would be hallmarks of Martin design for years to come, such as the ebony pyramid style
+This guitar is also an early example of features which would become hallmarks of Martin design for years to come, such as the ebony pyramid style

-bridge, and the body shape with a smaller upper bout than the Viennese influenced guitars.
+bridge, and Martin's version of the Spanish body shape with a smaller upper bout than the Viennese influenced guitars.

 "This instrument has a combination of features that is, to our knowledge, unique on a Martin guitar.
 The head design is similar to that used by